-- 1. Review and make recommendations to the Board in respect of the Program Plans and allocations for the Capital Budget and the annual operating budget. - 2.
+- 1. Review and make recommendations to the Board in respect of the Program Plans and allocations for the Capital Budget. - 2.
+Review and make recommendations to the Board in respect of the annual operating budget for the Program. - 3.
 Review and make recommendations to the Board with respect to the development of key performance indicators for achieving the Delivery of the Program.